The Quartodeciman Controversy – Part 1

 By Kelly McDonald, Jr.

-In the New Testament, we learn that Jesus kept the Passover on the 14th of Nissan.
+In the New Testament, we learn that Jesus kept the Passover (also called Pascha) on the 14th of the Hebrew month called Aviv or Nisan.
 He taught the disciples to remember His suffering and death on this day.
 This instruction was followed by the early disciples (see Acts 20:6, I Cor.
 5:6-8, I Cor.
 11:17-32 for some examples).
 Remembering the death of Jesus on Passover was of major importance to early Christians.

-In the mid-second century, a movement started out of Rome to stop practicing Passover; they also tried to establish a new celebration.
+In the mid-second century, a movement started among some Christians in Rome to abandon the Passover feast; they also tried to establish a new celebration.
+The dispute about which celebration was truer to the first Apostles became known as the Quartodeciman Controversy.
+Quartodeciman is a Latin word meaning “fourteenth.”
 Believe it or not, this subject had an impact on the weekly Sabbath!

-Polycarp traveled to Rome to convince Anicetus to continue with the Scriptural reckoning for Passover.
+Polycarp traveled to Rome to convince Anicetus to continue with the Scriptural reckoning for Passover – the 14th of Nisan.
 Eusebius, a fourth century chronicler, tells us about this event: